Geometric Aspects of Entanglement Generating Hamiltonian Evolutions: Applications

 We have not employed Zanardi's entangling power $\varepsilon_{\mathrm{EP} }^{\mathrm{Zanardi}}\left( U\right) $ in Eq. (\ref{epower}) in our four illustrative examples discussed so far.
 The main reason for this absence is because of computational challenges and is due to the fact that none of the unitary time propagators in Eqs. (\ref{prop1}), (\ref{prop2}), (\ref{prop3}), and (\ref{fire}) appears in the canonical form specified by Eq. (\ref{Q3}).
-In the following section, we will endeavor to address this gap by presenting new and insightful applications.
+To clarify, we emphasize that it is not strictly necessary to have the unitary evolution operator in its canonical form in order to numerically estimate Zanardi's entangling power for a bipartite quantum system.
+Nevertheless, expressing it in its canonical form typically simplifies the calculation and enhances transparency.
+This is particularly apparent for general two-qubit unitary gates (see Eqs.
+(9) in Refs. \cite{reza04} and \cite{bala10}, for instance).
+However, obtaining the canonical form of a two-qubit unitary operator necessitates knowledge of the Weyl chamber coordinates $\left( c_{1}\text{, }c_{2}\text{, }c_{3}\right) $.
+Deriving these coordinates in a closed analytical form is often a tedious task from a computational perspective.
+For a comprehensive method on how to constructively determine Weyl chamber coordinates, along with the four single qubit unitary operators in \textrm{SU}$\left( 2\right) $ that define the canonical form of any unitary operator in \textrm{SU}$\left( 4\right) $, we recommend the analysis conducted by Kraus and Cirac in Appendix A of Ref. \cite{KC}.

+In the following section, we circumvent these computational difficulties (which we will address in future numerical investigations) by presenting innovative and equally enlightening applications where we uphold analytical computations and focus on the connections between time optimality, the nonlocal characteristics of unitary time propagators, and the entanglement capability of time optimal evolutions with different degrees of energy wastefulness.